djthorpe/data/README.md

 # Data Extraction, Transformation, Processing and Visualisation

-This repository contains various data extraction, transformation processing and visualization tools.
+This repository contains various data extraction, transformation processing and visualization tools in __golang__.
 Currently it contains the following:

 * [`data.Table`](doc/table.md) provides you with a way to ingest, transform and process data tables in comma-separated value format and output in CSV, ASCII and SQL formats;
 * [`data.DOM`](doc/dom.md) provides a document object model which can read and write the XML format in addition to validating